Philadelphia Phillies vs San Francisco Giants Odds, Spread, and Total

 Phillies vs Giants Betting Trends

-- The total has gone over in four of the Giants' last six outings.
+- The total has gone over in six of the Phillies' past nine games.

-- The Giants have won 11 of the last 13 matchups with the Phillies in San Francisco.
+- The Giants have won 11 of the last 14 matchups between these teams in San Francisco.

+- The over has hit in six of the last eight meetings between these teams.

 Phillies vs Giants Injury Reports